 Learn more about our promise to foster and advance inclusion and diversity.

-The Corewell Health – Grand Rapids/Michigan State University General Surgery Residency is a five-year program carefully planned to provide early operative experience with progressive responsibility in all areas of general surgery including endoscopy, critical care, and trauma.
+The Corewell Health – Grand Rapids/Michigan State University General Surgery Residency is a five-year program carefully planned to provide early operative experience with progressive responsibility in all areas of general surgery including endoscopy, surgical critical care, and care at a Level I trauma center.
 We offer an outstanding experience in endocrine, oncologic, and vascular surgery.
 In addition, residents have exceptional opportunities in the colorectal, thoracic, and pediatric surgical sub-specialties.

 We make every effort to maximize resident education, not service needs.
 Goals and objectives are provided at the onset of every rotation.
-The program director, assistant directors, and surgical teaching faculty regularly review each resident’s performance and the overall educational experience of the program.
-Exceptional training is the result, of a humane academic environment that maintains the safety, successful outcomes, and compassionate care of the patient as its central focus.
+The program director, associate program directors, and surgical teaching faculty regularly review each resident’s performance and the overall educational experience of the program.
+Exceptional training is the result of a humane academic environment that maintains safety, successful outcomes, and compassionate care of the patient as its central focus.
 Graduating residents completing the residency perform around 1,100 cases.
 Nearly 300 of those cases are performed during their fifth year as the chief surgical resident.

 Diverse exposure: Residents experience a breadth of surgical experience while rotating at the following four institutions located within a five-mile radius.